 We’re all on a bit of a high as our exploration comes to an end.
 An hour ago, I wondered if I was going to regret snorkeling and now I can’t stop grinning.
 We arrive at Snorkel Alaska’s home base and I bolt up the steps when it hits me, something Fred said to us earlier, “If you thought putting your wetsuit on was hard, wait until you try taking it off.”

 I went on this excursion during a 10-day, Alaskan Land + Sea Journey with Holland America.

 Wetsuit including, hood, gloves, boots, snorkel, and fins.

 Tour is 3 hrs from start to finish with 1 hour in the water.

 Towel, swimsuit, extra socks, underwear.

 My Holland America Land + Sea adventure began in Anchorage.
 Via train and motorcoach (respectively), we stopped in Denali for a tour of the National Park then drove to Seward to board the Westerdam for the cruise portion of the journey.
 Highlights of the cruise included: Glacier Bay, Haines, Juneau and Ketchikan before sailing onward to Vancouver.
-(More about this trip in future posts — be on the lookout!)

 I was a guest of Holland America but words and sentiment are my own.
 The company neither saw or approved this post.